rhaslund/labguides/vbr-9.5u3/module-04/content.md

 28. [] Tick the **Enable the job when I click Finish** check box.
 29. [] Click the **Finish** button on the **Summary** step.
 30. [] Select the **Backup Copy Job WAN** job.
+> Important: Do not wait for the jobs to finish before moving to the next step.
+>
 > Note: Backup Copy Job WAN starts automatically copying the last restore point for VEEAM-ORCL and will be transported from Backup Copy Job to the second Backup Target since it was created within the sync interval.

 ===